MattKunze/lunch-o-rama/README.md

 * Improve the rotation animation and behavior
 * Mark tags in listed places if they match the current search, and toggle them from the search results when clicked
+* Add search input to header to additionally filter the items in the list
 * Add test coverage for place selection action